knative/docs/docs/install/operator/configuring-eventing-cr.md

 ## Version Configuration

-As of 0.16.0, Knative administrators are able to install Knative Eventing of a specific version via the field `spec.version`.
+Cluster administrators can install a specific version of Knative Eventing by using the `spec.version` field.
 For example, if you want to install Knative Eventing 0.16.0, you can apply the following `KnativeEventing` custom resource:

 ```
 apiVersion: operator.knative.dev/v1alpha1